mdancho84/mdancho84.github.io/_posts/2018-08-07-kaggle-competition-home-credit-default-risk.md

 ---
 layout: post
 title: "Kaggle Competition In 30 Minutes: Predict Home Credit Default Risk With R"
+excerpt: "Real world data science - Learn how to compete in a Kaggle Competition using Machine Learning with R."
 author: "Matt Dancho"
 date:   2018-08-07 08:15:01
 categories: [Business]